The fluid flows through a vessel or valve in the body opposite to normal.

 The causes of regurgitation may not differ significantly from those of vomiting.
-Many causes overlap and it is not uncommon for regurgitation to be reported as vomiting and vice versa.
+Many reasons overlap, and it is not uncommon for regurgitation to be reported as vomiting and vice versa.

-Gastroesophageal reflux disease: The most common cause of regurgitation is a lower esophageal sphincter (LES) dysfunction that also explains chronic acid reflux of gastroesophageal reflux disease (GERD).
+Gastroesophageal reflux disease: The most common cause of regurgitation is a lower esophageal sphincter (LES) dysfunction that also explains chronic acid reflux or gastroesophageal reflux disease (GERD).

-Reflux or regurgitation is most prominent when lying down, after eating and with activity.
+Reflux or regurgitation is most prominent when lying down, after eating, and during activity.
 In more severe cases, even leaning forward or even belching can cause reflux when gastric contents enter the esophagus and even reach the mouth.

 Upper gastrointestinal obstruction: An obstruction can occur in any part of the intestine and may arise as a result of a mass (inside or outside the intestine), stenosis (abnormal narrowing), excessive and prolonged contraction of the intestinal muscle (spasm), or a foreign body.

-The site of the blockage may be the laryngopharynx, the esophagus or the stomach.
-However, a blockage lower than the intestine can contribute to regurgitation, since the contents supported prevent the recently ingested food and drink from passing through the intestine.
+The site of the blockage may be the laryngopharynx, the esophagus, or the stomach.
+However, a backup lower than the intestine can contribute to regurgitation since the contents are supported to prevent the recently ingested food and drink from passing through the intestine.

 Lower esophageal sphincter: Lower esophageal sphincter dysfunction, either increased or decreased tonicity, may contribute to regurgitation.

-As discussed above under GERD, the decrease in tonicity allows the gastric contents to empty into the esophagus.
+Under GERD, the decreased tonicity allows the gastric contents to empty into the esophagus.

-However, in conditions such as achalasia, the muscles that make up the LES remain contracted and restrict the passage of food to the stomach.
+However, in conditions such as achalasia, the muscles that make up the LES remains contracted and restrict the passage of food to the stomach.

 Food accumulates in the esophagus as it enters the stomach very slowly.
-However, if there is a large food intake or a large intestine (complication of achalasia), regurgitation will be a prominent feature.
+However, regurgitation will be a prominent feature of a large food intake or many intestine complications (achalasia).

 Neuromuscular disorders: Swallowing and peristalsis is a carefully coordinated process controlled by the nerves and facilitated by the muscles.

-These diseases must affect the nerves and / or muscles of swallowing, including the centers in the brain that are responsible for this mechanism.
+These diseases must affect the nerves and muscles of swallowing, including the centers in the brain that are responsible for this mechanism.

-Certain medications can also affect the normal activity of the muscles and / or nerves.
+Certain medications can also affect the regular activity of the muscles and nerves.
 Some causes may include: